Government Documents: Depository Access

 Following the policy for the general library collection, depository materials in all formats except microfiche are circulated.
 Exceptions include reference materials, old or fragile items, and current unbound periodicals.
 However, microfiche are loaned or duplicated in response to interlibrary loan requests, and all print materials can be photocopied or scanned.

 The bulk of the federal depository collection is housed in an open-stacks arrangement.
-Rare and fragile nineteenth century documents are archived in a locked cage, which is accessible during public service hours from the Information Commons Desk.
+Rare and fragile nineteenth century documents are stored in the Library Annex.
+These items will be retrieved on request.

 Access for the handicapped to depository resources is consistent with general library policy.
 Extensive reference assistance is available, as well as retrieval of needed materials.
 The University has specially equipped electronic workstations for visually and aurally impaired students at the Office of Student Disability Services.
 Library materials can be used with this equipment.